aws-samples/amazon-connect-scim-user-management/README.md

     * Enter the Length for the API key to be generated for lambda authorizer - The IDP Authorization Key Length.
     * The Idptype for user management , allowed values OKTA , Azure
     * The default routing profile that will be associated with the User provisioning - Default value "Basic routing Profile"
+    * The default security profile assigned when the IdP sends no entitlements - Default value "Agent"

 ### Artifact details for Lambda function provisioning